-Entrepreneurs have a strong faith in their ideas, their capabilities and in themselves.
+Entrepreneurs have a strong faith in their ideas, capabilities and in themselves.
 After all, to succeed, they constantly need to ask themselves the hard questions and then come up with ways to answer them.
 They have “intestinal fortitude” or that “fire in the belly.”
 They love to be their own boss, carving their own paths along the way.

 6. They are results-driven.